vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 We have described its general pattern above in the introduction.

-Here we will follow, with the help of the Dī, the details of the process as described \(or alluded to\) in stanzas 169b–189a. \(See table 3.1.\)
+Here we will follow, with the help of the Dī , the details of the process as described \(or alluded to\) in stanzas 169b–189a. \(See table 3.1.\)

 Then, having done the *añjali* with fl owers, he must practice *japa* with a composed and steady mind. //169a//